mccraychassidy/clientkeeper/DesignDocument.md

 * Accepts `DELETE` requests to `/orders/:orderId`
 * Accepts `orderId` and deletes.
   * If the given `orderId` is not found will throw a `ClientNotFoundException`.

+## 6.12.
+Get Undelivered Orders Endpoint

+* Accepts `GET` requests to `/orders/undelivered`
+* Accepts an empty `delivered date` and returns orders.

+## 6.13.
+Get Delivered Orders Endpoint

+* Accepts `GET` requests to `/orders/delivered`
+* Accepts `delivered date` and returns orders.

+## 6.14.
+Get Orders By Client Id Endpoint

+* Accepts `GET` requests to `/orders/byClientId/{clientId}`
+* Accepts a clientId as a path parameter and returns a list of orders associated with that client ID.
+* If the given clientId is not found, it will return an empty list.

 # 7. Tables